Chelsie225/Chelsie225/README.md

 ## About Me 👋

-- 🔭 I’m currently working on AI Python Projects
+- 🔭 I’m currently working on AI-driven Python Projects
-- 🌱 I’m currently learning C++
+- 🌱 I currently have knowledge in: Python, C++, Java
-- 🤔 I’m looking for help with expanding my current expertise.
+- 🤔 I’m looking for internships to help with expanding my current expertise.
 - 📫 How to reach me: on Linkedin: www.linkedin.com/in/chelsie-banton-b875bb330
-- ⚡ Fun fact: Expertise in 2 coding languages so far: Python and C++
+- ⚡ Fun fact: My Github is currently undergoing updates so please be patient while I upload projects.